-8.4.
-Notice and quorum
+8.4 Notice and quorum

 Shareholders will receive at least fourteen days' notice of a general meeting and are entitled to be counted in the quorum and vote at such meeting either in person or by proxy.
 The quorum for a meeting is two Shareholders, present in person or by proxy.
-The quorum for an adjourned meeting is one Shareholder present in person or by proxy.
+The quorum for an adjourned meeting is one person entitled to be counted in a quorum.
 Notices of meetings and adjourned meetings will be sent to Shareholders at their registered addresses.

-8.5.
-Voting rights
+8.5 Voting rights